-Housed on the ground floor of the The Cullen (one of the Art Series Hotels), Gramercy Bistro, owned by restaurateur Adam Faigen, has some real NYC spirit.
+Gramercy Bistro, which is housed on the ground floor of the The Cullen (one of the Art Series Hotels) and owned by restaurateur Adam Faigen, has some real NYC spirit.

-The sleek interior is all black and red finishes framed by strong grey concrete and wooden benches, giving a feeling of space.
-Large glass panels bring both natural light and the bustling Commercial Road vibe within.
-A spacious, adjacent outer section – complete with heating – allows for excellent people watching.
+The sleek interior is made up of black and red finishes that are framed by strong grey concrete and wooden benches.
+Large glass panels bring both natural light (and the bustling Commercial Road vibe) in to the space.
+A spacious, adjacent outer section – complete with heating – allows for excellent people-watching.

 The cocktail bar just inside the front entrance is composed of glossy white tile, fully stacked bottle shelves, hanging glasses and large jars of pretzels.

 There’s a dynamic collection of artworks from nearby Metro Gallery and a kind of Jewish deli vibe, with glass case displays of salamis, cheeses, pickles and more.
 For breakfast there's challah French toast and buttermilk pancakes; and for lunch, New York deli sandwiches like the Hero or Reuben.
 Main courses are in the guise of a Wagyu cheeseburger, six different cuts of steak or Tasmanian salmon, among others.
 The standout dessert is, of course, a rich New York baked cheesecake.